dypo/hue/README.md

 At it's core, Hue is complete - it does what it was created to do.
 However, I still like to add/tweak minor features.
 Please contact me if you have any suggestions, and I might implement them if I like them.

-Disclaimer: Hue is my first plugin.
+Hue is my first plugin.
 There might be simpler, more efficient ways to do what Hue does.
 I am still an amatuer, so I am learning.
 I would love to hear suggestions or advice on how to improve Hue's code.